Lars Eriksson (footballer, born 1965): IFK Norrköping

 Before the start of the 1989 season he signed with IFK Norrköping in Allsvenskan.
 The team finished in second place during the regular series the same year, but won the subsequent play-off, ultimately being crowned Swedish champions.
 Eriksson saved two penalties in the third and decisive game of the finals against Malmö FF on 15 November 1989.

 In 1990, he was awarded "player of the year" by the Östergötland Football Association.

 He would later play another five seasons at Norrköping, with the team consequently finishing in the top half of the table.
 Lars Eriksson featured in every competitive game for the club during this tenure.
 He also won two Swedish Cup-titles with "Peking", in 1990–91 and 1993–94.

 Charleroi

-Halfway through the 1994–95 season, he moved abroad for the first time in his career, at age 29.
-He signed for the Belgian Pro League league club Charleroi S.C. in November 1994.
-However, he would only feature in 9 competitive games for the side before moving to Portuguese club FC Porto in March 1995.
+Halfway through the 1995–96 season, he moved abroad for the first time in his career.
+He signed for the Belgian Pro League league club Charleroi S.C.
+However, he would only feature in 9 competitive games for the side before moving to Portuguese club FC Porto in March 1996.